UPDATED JAN 27, 2020

 A lot of people forget about Rockefeller Park, and that’s a damn shame.
 This seven-mile trail will take you along MLK Dr. and Superior Ave., right near Case Western Reserve University (and all the fun things in University Circle).
 Run all morning before cooling down at a cafe or juice bar in University Circle.

 It’s not all food trucks and live music at Edgewater Park — there’s no shortage of running routes here, either.
-As a result, this spot is a go-to for runners of all kinds.
+As a result, this spot is a go-to for runners of all kind.
 No matter your experience or ability level, you’ll enjoy breaking a sweat just off the Shoreway.
 The convenient location isn’t far from downtown, and the lakefront trail and stunning green space will help you disconnect from your day to day.

 When it comes to running routes, the Nature Center at Shaker Lakes delivers two in one — two trails in one nature center.
 And those two trails happen to be nestled in and around six natural habitats, including a lake, a stream, a marsh, a field, a ravine, and a forest.
-Geez!
 That’s a lot to look forward to.
-Luckily, you can check it all out as you stride along the Stearns Trail.
-Or, you can log some steps on the All People’s Trail.
+Luckily, you can check it all out as you stride along the mile-long Stearns Trail.
+Or, you can log some steps on the half-mile All People’s Trail.
 Although these trails are on the shorter side, don’t let the distance fool you — the staircases around the woodland routes are an equalizer, creating one heck of a workout no matter how fit you are.

-Here’s a trail that’s short and sweet — and it just might be one of the area’s best kept secrets.
+Here’s a trail that’s short (2.1 miles) and sweet — and it just might be one of the area’s best kept secrets.
 This rail trail, utilizing the former Wheeling & Lake Erie Rail line, connects you to Ohio and Erie Canal Towpath trail and to the Cleveland Metroparks Garfield Park Reservation.
-Whether you’re using the route to get a workout in or to travel about the neighborhood, you’ll enjoy the paved path and sights—like Mill Creek Waterfall—along the way.
+Whether you’re using the route to get a workout in or to travel around the neighborhood, you’ll enjoy the paved path and sights—like Mill Creek Waterfall—along the way.

 Cross the Cuyahoga heading into Ohio City on Lorraine Ave., or run into downtown on Carnegie Ave. across the Hope Memorial Bridge.
 Clocking in at nearly a mile, the over-and-back trip can be paired with a run around town or some additional exploring in OHC.
 No matter which way you run, don’t forget to look up while you’re on the bridge.
 When you do, you’ll see the “Guardians of Traffic.”
 These art deco sculptures rise 50ft into the air and have stood guard over the bridge since 1932.
 After passing the sculpture, turn your attention to some stellar views of Cleveland’s skyline.